ThamerBaccouch/CTF-Writeups/README.md

 # CTF-Writeups
-This repository contains writeups of CTF challanges in which i participated.
+This repository contains challenges, exploits and writeups for CTF challanges in which i participated.